Here is a sample of what you will find in lesson 18 of the downloadable Tutorial on Excel macros

 The code in the two procedures above is much simpler than the following recorded macro in Excel 2007 and 2010.
 This recorded macro will not work in earlier versions of Excel (1997 to 2006).

-In the downloadable course on Excel macros we offer you much more vocabulary to work with Excel databases and also many more simplified macros that can be used in all versions of Excel.
+In the downloadable tutorial on Excel macros we offer you much more vocabulary to work with Excel databases and also many more simplified macros that can be used in all versions of Excel.
 You can you can copy/paste any of them into your own workbooks.

 We hope you have enjoyed this introduction to lesson 18